tw4l/brunnhilde/README.md

 ### Thanks

-Thank you to Richard Lehane for writing Siegfried, Ross Spencer for ideas and help, Kevin Powell for suggesting the additions of ClamAV and Bulk_Extractor and writing the initial code to integrate these tools, and to the PRONOM team at the UK National Archives for building and maintaining such a wonderful tool.
+Thank you to Richard Lehane for writing Siegfried, Ross Spencer for ideas and help, Kevin Powell for suggesting the additions of ClamAV and bulk_extractor and writing the initial code to integrate these tools, and to the PRONOM team at the UK National Archives for building and maintaining such a wonderful tool.

 ### Licensing